-Deferred Development Charges for Rental, Institutional and Non-profit Housing
+Deferred Development Charges for Rental & Institutional Development

 Upon occupancy, the City will issue a statement with your first instalment amount that is due and payable within 30 days.
 For the remaining instalments, a new payment statement will be issued annually on the anniversary of the occupancy date.

-Deferred Development Charges for eligible developments are charged interest at the Canadian Bank Prime Rate plus three per cent or, if a letter of credit is provided to secure the amount of the development charge, the City’s Cost of Capital plus 0.5 per cent.
+Deferral interest is charged from the time the development charge would normally have been payable (building permit issuance) until the final payment is received.
+The applicable interest is the Canadian Bank Prime Rate plus three per cent or, if a letter of credit is provided to secure the amount of the development charge, the City’s Cost of Capital plus 0.5 per cent as set out in the interest section below.

-Applicants who do not wish to pay in instalments with interest also have the option to pay the full development charge at building permit issuance upon executing a payment agreement with the City.
+Applicants may, upon making a written request to the City prior to building permit issuance, choose to forego the deferral of development charges and pay the full development charge at building permit issuance upon executing a payment agreement with the City.

 For instalment payment arrangements, payments may be submitted by: